nerv-bit/nerv/README.md

 *A living, self-improving financial nervous system built on neural state embeddings and useful-work*

-**Open-source • No pre-mine • Community-governed • Fair launch June 2028**
+**Open-source • No pre-mine • Community-governed • Fair launch October 2027**

 ---